Seneca-Scholars/SS-Status-C6/status.md

+## 08/26/25
+The frontend development team met today for the first time.
+It was nice seeing the team again, hope to see the others soon too.
+I am glad to be given some sort of direction in terms of more learning I should do, so I will keep at it.
+Probably should also hit up Wajiw.

 ## 08/23/25
 I am now realizing I am doing a poor job of updating my statuses, let's hop no one spots these time gaps.
 I finished going through the links Angel sent on REACT, REST, and NEXTJS.
 I am getting the fundamentals of creating an app, but still have a while to go.
 I also went back